Alluxio/alluxio/deploy/vagrant/vbox/README.md

-This module is to build a base virtualbox vm with java, maven, git, rsync, wget, libselinux-python install.
+This module is to build a virtualbox base vm with basic tachyon development environment including java, maven, git, rsync, wget, libselinux-python etc..
+The provisioning tasks are defined by an ansible playbook ../provision/playbook-basic.yml.

-`init.sh` will build the box named tachyon-dev, and register it to vagrant boxes. the generated box will be in the same directory as this file, named "tachyon-dev.box"
+`build_box.sh` is the scripts that build the box named tachyon-dev, and register it to vagrant boxes.
+The generated box will be in the same directory as this file, named "tachyon-dev.box".

-when run `run_vb.sh` in root module for the first time, the `init.sh` in this module will be run first to prepare the base box.
+When `create` script in the parent directory is called with `vb` as the vm provider for the first time, the `build_box.sh` in this module will be run first to prepare the base box.